Brett Levitzke, DVM, Board Chair

 When he is not working, you can find Brett cheering on his beloved Georgia Bulldogs in football, saltwater fishing, or playing Texas Hold’Em.
 He shares his apartment with his Springer Spaniel Toby and cat Broccoli.

 Erica was born, raised and is still living in NYC.
 Currently residing in Brooklyn with her veterinarian husband, 2 perfect old lady mutts, and an ever changing number of cats.
-Ethical vegan and purveyor of vegan shoes at NYC and LA based MooShoes.
+Ethical vegan and purveyor of vegan shoes at NYC based MooShoes.
 Severe distrust of anyone that doesn’t like dogs.

 Dennis Slade, DVM